carl32crc/dumbeer/specs/dumbeerSpecifications.md

 + select the bar
 + create button to take picture
 + load 1 picture and can't modify in the future
-+ create a button to link another person (for example if he/she is in the bar)

 #STAGE 3